Nets

 On Thursday 13th June the CMP radio truck and equipment was invited to take part as a publicised exhibit of the Juno Beach Centre, the Canadian Normandy museum.
 This was a pre-organised visit which was promoted by the museum and publicised in their advanced promotional campaign.
 This was a fitting display and practical use of the Canadian built lorry and of the Canadian made wireless equipment installed inside, as well as an interesting practical demonstration over several hours making direct radio contact with stations in England & Wales, France, Belgium and the Netherlands using the ANFR issued callsign TM80JUNO.
 Click here for information on the Juno Beach Landings.

-These two attractive French visitors to the CMP showed much interest in the exhibits and brought an infectious smile to the crew
+These two local visitors to the CMP showed much interest in the exhibits and brought an infectious smile to the crew

 A Spitfire taxis past local farmers harvesting wheat at B-2 Bazenville Advanced Landing Ground in June 1944